freshp1995/uibk_parsys_19/proseminar/04/result.md

 The goal of this assignment is to extend the 3D heat stencil application of Assignment 3 to include multiple domain decomposition schemes and investigate the effect of non-blocking communication.

-Group members: Raphael Gruber, Patrick Lanzinger
+Group members: Raphael Gruber, Patrick Lanzinger, Geni Bushati

 ## Exercise 1